 WCS is well established in Patagonia.
-Working in both Chile and Argentina, as well as the Falkland/Malvinas Islands, where we own the Jason Islands, we have solid partnerships with public and private stakeholders, and we are the go-to organization for sound, robust, scientific approaches to conservation.
+Working in both Chile and Argentina, we have solid partnerships with public and private stakeholders, and we are the go-to organization for sound, robust, scientific approaches to conservation.
 Our work includes the management, with our partners, of Chile's Karukinka Natural Park, a Rhode Island–sized reserve that's home to significant marine and terrestrial wildlife.
 Since 2001, we have worked in the Grand Jason/isla Salvaje del Este and Steeple Jason Islands/isla Salvaje del Oeste*, home to globally important populations of marine birds.

 *A dispute exists between the Governments of Argentina and the United Kingdom of Great Britain and Northern Ireland concerning sovereignty over the Falkland Islands/Islas Malvinas, South Georgia and the South Sandwich Islands/Islas Georgias del Sur e Islas Sandwich del Sur and the surrounding maritime areas.